CosAnca/nucleum/README.md

 ### Setup

-The best way to start on a fresh Nucleum based project is by using our CLI tool `create-nucleum-project`, which sets up everything automatically for you.
-To create a project, run:
+The easiest way to get started with Nucleum is by using `create-nucleum-project`.
+This simple CLI tool enables you to quickly start building a new Nucleum project, with everything set up for you.
+To get started, use the following command:

 ```zsh
 yarn create nucleum-project